10 Things to Know Before Shipping a Car

 When your car is picked up, the truck driver should inspect it, and note any pre-existing damage, scratches, or marks.
 After delivery you or a trusted representative should inspect your classic car and note any damage caused during auto transportation before signing.
 If any damage is noticed you should submit a claim with the auto transport company.

-Get a free quote with us today!
-Here at Intercity Lines we take care of our customers.
+Here at Intercity Lines, we take care of our customers.
 Your vehicle will always be safe with us because we have the best drivers in the industry.
 We are a family owned auto transport business and have been in business since 1985!
 We only have enclosed trailers and specialize in classic car transport, luxury car transport, and exotic car transport.
-Give us a call today at 1-800-221-3936
+You can learn more about Our Enclosed Auto Transport Services or Request a Quote today!